sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_3.md

 ## Metamers
 - Two different SPDs can be percieved as the same color.
-- THe is crucial for perceptual color matching by additive mixing
+- This is crucial for perceptual color matching by additive mixing

 Color Model
 - RGB